whenmixnetsfail/mix_adversary/README.md

 ## E3: [Reproducing Fig. 5; verifying Claim C3] [15 min]
+- [Configuration Parameters]: The configuration parameters match those used in Fig. 5, specifically: L = 3, W = 300, \beta = 0.1, and \mu = 30000 packets/s.

 - To run this experiment, first execute the following command: `python3 main.py`
 - Then enter `300` as the experiment ID when prompted.